 Just look online for some ideas about basements for shipping container homes.

 Yes.
 Shipping container pools can be above ground pools or in-ground pools.
-Each will have their own unique characteristics and construction methods, but both are possible.
+Each will have its own unique characteristics and construction methods, but both are possible.
 Many homes across the world have swimming pools built primarily from shipping containers, even with glass sides in some of them.

 Not only can you build an in-ground or above ground pool from a new or used shipping container, but you can also build a spa or jacuzzi from a shipping container just as easily.